jvallera/HiveNYC/README.md

 Between November 2015 and June 2016, the Hive NYC Community Coordinator, in collaboration with the Network Manager, spearheaded a set of projects designed to streamline communications and track member engagement.

-We have documented projects listed below for the benefit of current and future Hive NYC staff and in the spirit of [Working Open](), which is core to the mission of [Mozilla Foundation](https://www.mozilla.org/en-US/foundation/about/).
+We have documented projects the listed below for the benefit of current and future Hive NYC staff and in the spirit of [Working Open](https://wiki.mozilla.org/Working_open), which is core to the mission of [Mozilla Foundation](https://www.mozilla.org/en-US/foundation/about/).

 1. Membership Database
 2. Community Map